Professor-G/StreamingInstability_YJ14/docs/source/Analysis.rst

     Figure 2: Mass Excess as a function of period, calculated only in the optically thick regions where :math:`\tau >` 1.
 Gas column density, :math:`\Sigma_g` = 60 :math:`g \ cm^{-2}`.

-A heatmap of the mass excess metric at the final period (P = 100) is shown below:
+A heatmap of the mass excess metric, at the final period (P = 100) is shown in Figure 3, with the accompanying filling factor displayed in Figure 4:

 .. figure:: _static/me_full.png
     :align: center